 Neurodiversity Transition Orientation 2020: We will hold our Neurodiversity Transition Orientation, part of the Neurodiverse Student Support Program (NSSP) in an entirely virtual format.
 Because the academic calendar has been re-set to begin Autumn Quarter one week earlier on September 14, NSO administrators are currently in the process of finalizing dates.
 We are working closely with University Officials to adapt our programming and the dates of our virtual Neurodiversity Transition Orientation as circumstances require and will update our website as we are able to determine programming.

 For more information: See our Neurodiversity Transition Orientation page for more information on program logistics, curriculum, and application.
-Interested in Neurodiversity Transition Orientation or want more information?
-Click the button below, and a member of our team will contact you with more information.
+You can also complete the NSSP interest form and a staff member will contact you with more information.